ornella28/HTML-CSS-Workshop/README.md

  I used Css to achieve that.
 5. In the CSS files, I organized the tables.
 2 tables and a form will be on the same line, the form will be placed between the two tables.
 The last table will be placed at the bottom in the middle
 I inserted an image in the background and another image in the header as a background too.
+6. I created an ignore file locally, then commit and push remotely on github
+7. I created a README.md file remotely to write my report and then cloned it to sync with my local project